mayel/docs.coopcloud.tech/docs/faq.md

 - 👎 Upstreams libre software communities aren't involved in packaging.
 - 👎 Limited to vertical scaling.
 - 👎 Tension between needs of hosting provider and non-technical user.
+- 👎 LDAP introduces security problems - one vulnerable app can expose a user's password for all apps.
 - 👎 Bit of a [black box](https://en.wikipedia.org/wiki/Black_box).

 ### YunoHost